Rural Financial Counsellors

 Julie joined the RFCSCR team in June 2012 as a Rural Financial Counsellor.
 Julie is a local Walgett resident who has an extensive background in case management and administration management which stands her in good stead to support the local rural communities in and around Walgett.
 Julie also has a rural background and is looking enjoys working directly with rural clients.

-SUSAN KELLEY – LACHLAN SHIRE, PART BLAND & COBAR SHIRES REGIONS
+SHARON BULL – LACHLAN SHIRE, PART BLAND & COBAR SHIRES REGIONS

 JOHN EDWARDS – NARROMINE SHIRE & DUBBO REGIONAL COUNCIL AREA